 |Botanical Name||Radermachera sinica|

-|Soil pH||5.5 to 7.5|
+|Soil pH||Neutral to acidic|

 |Flower Color||White, yellow|

-How to Grow China Doll Plants
+Watch Now: How to Grow and Care for a China Doll Plant

 Temperature and Humidity

-Due to their subtropical origins, China Doll Plants appreciate warm and humid conditions.
-They should be kept in temperatures between 65F to 75F, and while they can survive in the typical dry household conditions, they will thrive when given extra humidity.
-Try increasing the humidity around your China Doll Plant by misting the plant daily or by placing the plant near a humidifier in your home.
+Due to their subtropical origins, China doll plants appreciate warm and humid conditions in your home.
+They should be kept in temperatures between 65 degrees Fahrenheit to 75 degrees Fahrenheit, and, while they can survive in the typical dry household conditions, they will thrive when given extra humidity.
+To increase the humidity around your China doll plant, keep it in a room in your home that typically boasts more humidity, like the kitchen or bathroom.
+You can also mist the plant daily or place the plant near a humidifier.

 Pruning China Doll Plants

-Toxicity of China Doll Plants
+Propagating China Doll Plants